 It has been shown by the UN that women invest ~50% more of their salary back into their families than men.
 If you are serious about investing in local communities and alleviating poverty, hire women.

-In late January, National Park Rescue ran a selection day for our first all-female team of community scouts.
 We invited applicants from all the communities surrounding Chizarira, with a focus on attracting single mothers, whose life prospects would otherwise be limited by their circumstances.

 The selection day was held at a local primary school, and dozens of children watched as the applicants were challenged to complete a range of physical and cognitive tasks.
 At the end of the day, five women were selected.
 The unsuccessful applicants were recompensed for their time, and encouraged to apply again in the future.